Site icon Planet Friendly Pest Control

 FAQs

-Carpenter bees are generally not aggressive and rarely sting unless provoked.
-However, their tunneling activities can cause significant structural damage to wooden elements of your home.
+A: Carpenter bees rarely sting and are not aggressive.
+However, their tunneling can cause significant damage to wooden features.

-1. Can I use natural remedies to repel carpenter bees?
+Q: Can natural remedies work to repel carpenter bees?

-Yes, natural remedies such as planting bee-repellent plants (eucalyptus, mint, citronella) and using essential oils (tea tree, eucalyptus) can help deter carpenter bees.
+A: Yes, planting eucalyptus, mint, or citronella and using essential oils like tea tree or eucalyptus can help deter carpenter bees.

-1. What should I do if I find an active carpenter bee nest?
+Q: What should I do if I find a carpenter bee nest?

-If you find an active carpenter bee nest, it is best to contact a professional pest control service to safely and effectively remove the bees and treat the area to prevent future infestations.
+A: Contact a pest control service to safely remove the nest and prevent future infestations.

 References